Nouf112233/w08d04/README.md

 # About the project

-  login and register using hash password and token , and user add post and comment and like for post with authintication and authorization.

-# Backage used:

-  .express.

-  .cors.

-  .mongoose.

-  .dotenv.

-  .jsonwebtoken.

-  .bcrypt.
+## Social Media Website Backend

+  This is a backend for a social media website built in Express.

-# Fouction:
+# Installing Dependencies

+## Node js
+Follow instructions to install the latest version of Node js for your platform in the Node js docs.

+## NPM Dependencies
+Once you have the project in your local machine, install dependencies by running:

+npm install

+This will install all of the required packages.

+### Key Dependencies
+.
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+. mongoose is an elegant mongodb object modeling for node.js.

+. morgan is a HTTP request logger middleware for node.js.

+. bcrypt is a A library to help you hash passwords.

+. jsonwebtoken is a JSON Web Token implementation (symmetric and asymmetric).

+### Setting up the variables
+You have to set up some variables in the .env file, for the app to run properly.

+PORT=5000
+DB_URL=`Your MongoDB DB URL`
+SALT=`Your SALT here`
+SECRET_KEY=`Your SECRET KEY here`

- role:
+ ### role:

     .user
     .admin

- user:
+ ### user:

     .create post.
     .delelt post.
     .update post.
     .get all post.
     .get post by id with own comment.

-      .create comment for post.

     .delete comment,
     .update comment.